 Grand Targhee snowcat skiing is a spectacular adventure with views to match.
 Luckily, the snowcat skiing operates in its own private loosely glided acreage right adjacent to the ski area, so you can try both inbounds and out-of-bounds in one day with their half-day snowcat skiing packages.

 Have a big crew?
 Targhee also offers private snowcat rentals of up to 12 seats per cat, which can be a tremendously fun experience for a few families, friends, or larger groups.
-With more than 600 acres of terrain just for the snowcat skiing, you will have a day of powder skiing all to yourselves.
+With more than 600 acres of terrain just for snowcat skiing, you will have a day of powder skiing all to yourself.
 Check out the details at the Grand Targhee Resort website.